Success Stories Drawings on AsphaltArt therapy for all

-When initiating the idea of “Drawings on Asphalt” with my group of students, I have had in mind three main goals: outdoor activity (to increase ability of self-expression outside the regular setting), large-scale art (to stimulate body involvement in the art-making process), and last, but not at least, transforming their own impairment into an enabling art-making tool (to nurture physical and psychological empowerment and validation).
+CIS counselors had three main goals in mind with the “Drawings on Asphalt” program: outdoor activity (to increase the ability of self-expression outside the regular setting), large-scale art (to stimulate body involvement in the art-making process), and the transformation of physical impairments into an art-making tool (to nurture physical and psychological empowerment and validation).